Antheis/LUV/README.md

 /!\ BEWARE /!\
-NOT BALANCED: didn't have the time to test it properly :p The musics doesn't really match the ambiance (went a bit overboard, sry :3)
+NOT BALANCED: didn't have the time to test it properly :p Also the musics doesn't really match the ambiance (went a bit overboard, sry :3)